-- 1 15-ounce can white kidney beans, drained and rinsed
+- 1 15 oz. can white kidney beans, drained and rinsed

 - 1 cup spinach (or sub another hearty green)

 - Heat a large pan over medium heat.
-Once warm, add the ¼ cup veggies broth, diced onion, and garlic powder.
+Once warm, add the 1/4 cup veggie broth, diced onion, and garlic powder.
 Saute for 3-5 minutes, until onion starts to turn translucent.

-- Add zucchini, green peas, cherry tomatoes, fire-roasted tomatoes, additional vegetable broth, basil, oregano, coconut sugar (optional), nutritional yeast, and white kidney beans and stir to combine.
+- Add zucchini, green peas, cherry tomatoes, crushed tomatoes, additional vegetable broth, and dried herbs and stir to combine.

-- Add the pasta and stir to cover.
-Cook uncovered for 10 minutes, stirring occasionally.
+- Add in the pasta and stir to cover.
+Cook uncovered for 9 minutes, stirring occasionally.

-- To serve, divide soup between bowls and garnish with fresh basil and sliced avocado, if desired.
+- To serve, divide soup between bowls and garnish with fresh basil.